 While most of us would agree that materialism is a concern, few of us are willing to admit that at some level – MOST of us will struggle with materialism.
-Instead, we often rationalize it as a “concern for the family, has an unfortunate way of creating enormous dissatisfaction within the family.
-We’ve seen evidence of that through our economic downturn, when families, once able to buy whatever they wanted, are no longer able to buy their way into what they considered “happiness.”
+Instead, we often rationalize it as a “concern for the family.”
+However, this attitude has an unfortunate way of planting dissatisfaction within the family.
+We see evidence of this in our economic downturns, when families, once able to buy whatever they wanted, are no longer able to buy their way into what they considered “happiness.”
 When the distraction of “stuff” is taken away, they’re confronted with real life, real issues, and occasionally, real dysfunction.

 Jesus has a better idea: “Seek first His kingdom and His righteousness [as described in the Bible] and all these things shall be added unto you.”
 At a glance, this statement almost seems un-American in our consumerism culture.
-But is Jesus saying that we don’t work hard?
+But is Jesus saying that we don’t have to work hard?
 Absolutely not!
-We are called to work, but it does have to do with priorities that help the family stay together.
+We are called to work (see Adam in Genesis).
+It’s about evaluating our priorities.